Messi Coming To Kolkata Again? Sports Promoter Who Brought Emi Martinez To India, Drops HUGE HINT

 Subscribe to Our Newsletter Today!

-Lionel Messi Kolkata Bound Again ?
+Lionel Messi Coming To Kolkata Again ?
 Sports Promoter Satadru Dutta Who Brought Emi Martinez To India, Drops Huge Hint

 Something huge is in store for Kolkata football fanatics!